8 tips to recession-proof your finances

 3. Review your home loan

-With sliding home loan interest rates, it is timely to review your mortgage loan and work out the costs and benefits of refinancing or changing your loan package, especially if your lock-in period is over.
+With rising home loan interest rates, it is timely to review your mortgage loan and work out the costs and benefits of refinancing or changing your loan package, especially if your lock-in period is over.
 Do work out the associated fees and potential penalties for partial and full loan redemption.
-In addition, are offering a deferment in home loan payments which will certainly help in your cash flow in the near term.

 4. Keep your job and upgrade your skills sets